goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 </details>
 <!--endCode-->

- There are special [builtin core tasks](../core-tasks/README.md) that can be executed from anywhere.
+ By default, Zaruba provide some [builtin core tasks](../core-tasks/README.md) that are globally accessible.

- If you want to make your tasks globally available, you can add it's script definition to `ZARUBA_SCRIPTS` environment variable.
-Please refer to [zaruba configuration](../configuration.md).
+ If you want to make your tasks globally accessible, you can add them to `ZARUBA_SCRIPTS` environment variable.
+Please refer to [zaruba configuration](../configuration.md) for more information.

 # Run a Project Specific Task

-To execute any [project](./project/README.md) specific tasks, you need to be in the project's top level directory:
+To execute any [project](./project/README.md) specific tasks, you need to be in the project's directory first:

 ```bash
 cd <project-directory>
 zaruba please <task-name>
 ```

+Please note that the command will not work from the project's subdirectory.

 __Example:__